 – The Ranging Trigger frame is of subvariant Poll, Sounding, Secure Sounding or Passive TB Sounding.

-– The Ranging Trigger frame is of subvariant Report and the I2R Length subfield in the Common Info field of the Trigger frame is less than or equal to 418 (#1366).
+– The Ranging Trigger frame is of subvariant Report and the UL Length subfield in the Common Info field of the Trigger frame is less than or equal to 418 (#1366, #4019).

 26.17.2.1 General